MontOpsInc/PsychicBarnacle-API/Readme.md

 ## Troubleshooting

 ### API Key may not be recognized
-Contact nik@montops.ai to verify or configure a valid uid
+Contact nik@mont-ops.com to verify or configure a valid uid

 ### Number of runs might be out
 Trials limited to 5 runs and 10MB limit, and more runs/larger datasets are on a by-case and purchase basis.
 Contact nik@montops.ai to verify remaining number of runs or further details.